Posted on Leave a comment

 • Learning about boundaries.
 That you might have issues with saying no.

 • Connecting with emotions stored in your body through yoga / somatic experiencing.
+Eg. when doing yoga, and when you’re in the mood for healing, connect with the emotions that arise in your body as you do different positions.

 Posted on Leave a comment